-Exam Board: Edexcel
+Course Details: Exam Board: Edexcel Percentage of the course that is coursework: 60% Percentage of the course that is exam: 40%

-Component 1: Explore

-Exploring User Interface Design Principles and Project Planning Techniques

-Learners will develop their understanding of what makes an effective user interface and how to effectively manage a project.
+What will be studied in years 10 &11 Component 1: Explore Exploring User Interface Design Principles and Project Planning Techniques Learners will develop their understanding of what makes an effective user interface and how to effectively manage a project.
 They will use this understanding to plan, design and create a user interface.

-Component 2: Develop

-Collecting, Presenting and Interpreting Data

-Learners will understand the characteristics of data and information and how they help organisations in decision making.
+Component 2: Develop Collecting, Presenting and Interpreting Data Learners will understand the characteristics of data and information and how they help organisations in decision making.
 They will use data manipulation methods to create a dashboard to present and draw conclusions from information.

-Component 3: Apply

-Effective Digital Working Practices

-This component will give learners an opportunity to explore how the developments in technology over recent years have enabled modern organisations to communicate and collaborate more effectively than ever before.
+Component 3: Apply Effective Digital Working Practices This component will give learners an opportunity to explore how the developments in technology over recent years have enabled modern organisations to communicate and collaborate more effectively than ever before.
 The component is designed to allow learners to explore the digital systems available to organisations and how their features have an impact on the way organisations operate.
 They will explore how developments in technology have led to more inclusive and flexible working environments, and how regulation and ethical and security concerns influence the way in which organisations operate.

-$\label{lem:component 1 \& 2 are internally assessed and both worth 30\% each, which counts towards 60\% of the total course.$
+Internal Assessment Details Components 1 & 2 are internally assessed and both worth 30% each, which counts towards 60% of the total course.
 We've retained the well-established BTEC approach, adapted to fit the specific needs of this qualification.
 Then the assignment brief is given to the students with a hand-in date and the assessment is internally and externally verified.
 Can students resubmit?
 There will be one opportunity to resubmit improved evidence, once approved by the Lead Internal Verifier.

-We realise that BTEC students should be assessed in a way that suits vocational learning.
+External Assessment Details We realise that BTEC students should be assessed in a way that suits vocational learning.
 That's why our new Tech Awards use scenario-based external assessments rather than traditional exam formats.
 There is one externally assessed component (Component 3), which is worth 40% of the total course and designed to be synoptic (drawing together knowledge from the previous components) and taken near the end of the course.
 This is a 1 hour 30 minute exam to be taken in February or May/June in Year 11.
 Student's will have one opportunity to resit if required.

-How does the grading work?
+What you need to know How does the grading work?
 Students achieve a grade for each component, which are allocated points.
 At the end of the course, we calculate the final grade by adding the points from each component, and matching this against the qualification grade point Thresholds.
 What are students' options for progression after the course?
 After completing their BTEC Tech Award, your students will be in a great position to continue in the digital information technology sector.
 This qualification prepares students for both technical and academic routes.

-Recognised by employers and universities

-In 2015, 1 in 4 students who entered university in the UK did so with a BTEC.
+Recognised by employers and universities In 2015, 1 in 4 students who entered university in the UK did so with a BTEC.
 BTEC is a recognised and well-known qualification suite, providing reassurance that students who study a BTEC meet the levels required by employers and Higher Education.
 The average digital salary in the UK is £50,663 - 44% higher than the average non-digital salary.